openshift/ci-docs/content/en/docs/internals/testing.md

 We will leave it be until a [later section]({{< relref "#test-namespaces" >}}) and focus on the other log line that appeared in the output.
-There is now a `JOB_SPEC`, so the <i>ref</i>s in it are used directly and simply echoed back in a slightly different manner, but the second line is completely new.
+There is now a `JOB_SPEC` from the exported environment variable, so the <i>ref</i>s in it are used directly and simply echoed back in a slightly different manner, but the second line is completely new.

 One of the other major `ci-operator` input values is its configuration file.
 Since no other information was given, it is derived from the repository configuration that is now being provided.
 This is done with assistance from the `ci-operator-configresolver` service at `config.ci.openshift.org`, which has its own [documentation page][configresolver].
-For our purposes, it is enough to mention that this is an easy way (both for CI jobs and for users) to obtain the latest configuration file for a given input in a format that is directly usable by `ci-operator`.
-We will assume that is not what is intended and will instead now detail the configuration file format.
+For our purposes, it is enough to know that this is an easy way (both for CI jobs and for users) to obtain the latest configuration file for a given input in a format that is directly usable by `ci-operator`.
+We will assume that the configuration will come from a local file instead and will now detail its format.

-Before leaving the resolver, we will note that it has other, secondary responsibilities beyond serving configuration files.
+Before leaving the resolver, we will note that it has secondary responsibilities beyond serving configuration files.
 It also serves https://steps.ci.openshift.org and, in particular, a [complete reference][ci_operator_reference] of the fields of the configuration file.
 Refer to it as we examine the files in the next sections.